clarkwalcott/Zephyr-Group9/sprint2.md

 3. Design Document below
 	- what is necessary for your whole system to work
 		– Data Sources: data comes from the user and stored in the input variable, login data will also be stored on the EC2 instance
+		Other data: We have created a base database through SQL, and will be implementing its connection when the other Use Cases that need it are implemented as well.
 		- Functions: main(), callHelp(), messageOthers(), notifyParents()
 		- The rest of the inventory: DBOARD QEMU cortex_m3, project files, EC2 instance, and possibly a database in the future, but isnt needed at this point in time for sprint 2
 	- Show clearly how the different software components communicate.